 There are over 2 billion monthly active users on Instagram.
 In addition, there are over 124 million posts tagged with #InteriorDesign.
-What this means for your interior design business is that there’s plenty of opportunity for growth and exposure.
+There is plenty of opportunity for interior design Instagram accounts to experience growth and exposure.
 More followers mean more brand exposure, more customers, and more growth.
-So growing your Instagram account can be a valuable tool for growing your interior design firm.
+Growing your Instagram account can be a valuable tool for growing your interior design firm.

-If you aren’t seeing the growth rate that you want, then give these tactics a try.
+If you aren’t seeing the growth rate that you want, then give these proven Instagrammer tactics a try.

 Utilize Multiple Content Formats

 In addition to videos and post carousels, you can also try posting stories, reels, or going live.
 Success on social media is about figuring out what works for your firm.
-Just because another interior design firm has success with stories doesn’t mean yours will.
+Just because a high-end New York firm has success with stories that feature design projects doesn’t mean yours will.
+While Architectural Digest has a strong following, you can’t simply copy what they do and expect success.
 Don’t be afraid to experiment and see what resonates with your audience.
-Once you figure out the content type and subject matter that works the best, you can create more of that type of content.
+Once you figure out the content type and subject matter that works the best, you can create more content that showcases that content type.

 Interior Design Content Ideas

 Perhaps you create a carousel post that shows the progression of one of your projects.
 For example, the first image could be the beautifully designed room in its final form.
 Then the following pictures could show the progression from the original room to the final product.
 This type of post is perfect for engaging with homeowners that like to do DIY projects.
 Your before and after project posts show followers that they can accomplish your decor ideas in their own home.
 Your account becomes a must-follow source of inspiration.